 The evolving role of AI to shape workplace experience

 The growing availability of affordable, AI SaaS software means AI is no longer just for enterprise companies.
-Increasingly, companies of all sizes are utilizing this important workplace technology.
+Increasingly, companies of all sizes are utilizing this important workplace technology trend.
 A Vistage report found 29.5% of CEOs from small and medium-sized businesses, identified AI as the new technology they believe will have the largest impact on their business in the next year.

 Practical applications of AI to streamline operations